-I recently participated in a wonderful panel called “Self-Stigma Solutions”, alongside three people who live not only with mental illness but also with the mental health stigma that can come along for the ride – both external and internal.
+I recently participated in a wonderful panel called “Self-Stigma Solutions” alongside three people who live not only with mental illness but also with the mental health stigma that comes along for the ride – both external stigma and internal self-stigma.
 Each person shared the messages they heard, once diagnosed:

 - “your life is over”

 - “you’ll never amount to anything now”

 - “you may as well just give up”